ncredinburgh/JavaForSmallTeams/style/200_prefer_composition.md

 #### Inheritance is a strong relationship

-Inheritance is used to model an IS-A relationship i.e we are saying that our InheritanceAbuse class is an ArrayList and we should be able to pass one to any piece of code that accepts an ArrayList.
+Inheritance is used to model an IS-A relationship i.e. we are saying that our `InheritanceAbuse` class is an ArrayList and we should be able to pass one to any piece of code that accepts an ArrayList.

 Composition creates a HAS-A relationship.
 This is a weaker relationship, and we should always favour weaker relationships in our code.